-Mounting the MD-12 on your camera is simple; the unit has been designed such that it can be attached or removed at any time regardless of whether or not the camera is loaded with film.
-Before attaching the MD-12, make sure that its power switch is turned off.
+Mounting the MD-11 on your camera is simple; the unit has been designed such that it can be attached or removed at any time regardless of whether or not the camera is loaded with film.
+Before attaching the MD-11, make sure that its power switch is turned off.
 Then, position the motor drive on the camera's bottom plate; its handgrip should be at the same end of the camera as the film advance lever.
 Ensure that the raised ring around the drive shaft is correctly seated inside the locating collar, coaxial with the camera's film advance coupling.
 Then, fasten the motor drive's attachment screw, turning it clockwise by means of the thumb wheels on either side.
 Simultaneous use of both forefinger and thumb will speed up attachment.
 Make sure there is no gap between the motor drive and the camera body; then tighten the attachment screw firmly.

-When the MD-12 is mounted on an FM camera (Serial No. below 3,000,000), the camera's mode selector switch around the shutter release button should be set to "M" (motor)-the red line on the selector being aligned with the line on the camera body.
-This is not necessary with FM cameras (Serial No. over 3,000,000) or the FE, because the switchover from manual film advance to motor drive operation is made electronically and automatically when the motor drive is switched on.
-Then, turn the motor drive's power switch to
+When the MD-11 is mounted on the FM, the camera's mode selector switch around the shutter release button should be set to "M" (motor)-the red line on the selector being aligned with the line on the camera body.
+This is not necessary with the FE as its electronic shutter allows switchover from manual film advance to motor drive operation to be made electronically and automatically when the motor drive is switched on.
+Then, turn the motor drive's power switch to "ON."

-"ON."
 If the film has been advanced prior to attaching the motor drive, the motor drive will not operate until you make an exposure using the trigger button on the handgrip.
 If the film has not been advanced prior to its attachment, the motor drive will operate when its power is turned on, and advance the film and cock the shutter ready for the next exposure.
 The motor drive will stop and the pilot lamp go out after advancing the film one frame only, regardless of the setting of the S-C selector on the handgrip.